haseebx16/Vending-Machine/README.md

 Smart contracts automate the buying process, minimizing errors.
 # Conclusion:
 The decentralized vending machine project exemplifies blockchain's potential in creating secure, transparent, and automated systems.
 By allowing users to buy snacks using cryptocurrency and continuously updating real-time balances, the project revolutionizes the vending industry.
 It establishes a bridge between the digital and physical realms, laying the groundwork for a decentralized economy with endless possibilities.

+# Caution:
+Make sure MetaMask extension is installed in your browser before opening this project.